🌜

 • C3 When logging onto the VATSIM Network as an observer, an account holder shall use a callsign which ends as follows: "_OBS".
 Prior to the underscore an individual shall use their initials or a locally accepted observer format.
 Other observer callsign formats designating an official network staff role are approved.
 An observer shall observe only and not communicate on any open text or voice frequency, or provide air traffic control services.

 • C4 VATSIM recognizes the following suffixes for air traffic control positions.
 An account holder shall only use the corresponding facility type when connecting.
+Not all facility types may be utilized in all areas.
+Reference global and local rules and procedures for more information.

 • (a) DEL - (Clearance) Delivery

-• (b) GND - Ground Control
+• (c) GND - Ground Control

-• (c) TWR - Tower Control
+• (d) TWR - Tower Control

-• (d) DEP - Departure Control
+• (e) DEP - Departure Control

-• (e) APP - Approach Control
+• (f) APP - Approach Control

-• (f) CTR - Enroute (Centre) Control
+• (g) CTR - Enroute (Centre) Control

 • C5 Positions are occupied on a "first come" basis.
 Local facilities, with Division approval, may implement a procedure to book or schedule a controlling time within reasonable limits.
 Additionally, should a controller lose their connection to the VATSIM Network and return within a reasonable time period to find their position taken by another controller, the second controller shall relinquish the position to the original controller.